 As you enter the museum you'll come face to face with Turbinia.
 Charles Parsons' 34 metre steam powered ship that was once the fastest ship in the world and an iconic part of the history of Tyneside.

 Immerse yourself in the history of Newcastle focusing on the area's maritime, scientific and technological importance to Britain and the rest of the world.

 On the ground floor you'll find the temporary exhibition space as well as Newcastle Story which takes you on a journey through the city from the Roman times to the early millennium.
 The ground floor is also home to Tyne & Wear Archives and the museum gift shop.

 The second floor is home to Turbinia Cafe where you can enjoy a refreshing drink and snack overlooking Turbinia and Story of the Tyne gallery.
 You can also see some of the steam engines of the collection in action as well as exploring the world of science in the interactive Science Maze.

-Venturing into the rafters of the museum, you'll find the majestic Great Hall on the fourth floor.
+Venturing onto the fourth floor of the museum, you'll find the majestic Great Hall.
 This vast space with its art-deco ceiling attracts many people to hold events such as conferences, parties and weddings here.